sippohippo/social-media-feed-experiment/README.md

 ## Installation and setup

-This repository has been tested with macOS Ventura.
+This repository has been tested with both macOS Ventura and Cubbli Linux.
 PostgreSQL should be installed.

 1. Clone this repository and go to the newly created directory